-275 All authors thank Michel Fontugne, an anonymous reviewer and Paula Reimer for reviewing the manuscript.
+Acknowledgements.
+All the authors thank Michel Fontugne, an anonymous reviewer, and Paula Reimer for reviewing the paper.
 We are grateful to the Muséum National d'Histoire Naturelle (Paris, France) for providing the samples.
 We thank the LMC14 staff (Laboratoire de Mesure du Carbone-14) and the CNRS-INSU ARTEMIS national radiocarbon AMS facility for providing radiocarbon measurements published in this study.
-The study was funded by the French national program INSU-LEFE (ResWA project - Pre-bomb Reservoir ages for the Western coast of Africa).
-I (GS) thank Ifremer in Brest and Sète for supporting my research.

-280 Finally, this study was carried out and the paper written during my part-time parental leave.
-I dedicate this article to Marian, with whom I have had a wonderful time during this year, growing up together, him as a toddler and me as a father.
+The study was funded by the French national programme INSU-LEFE (ResWA project - Pre-bomb Reservoir ages for the Western coast of Africa).
+We are grateful to Alison Chalm (Ifremer, Brest) for the English editing.
+I, Guillaume Soulet, thank Ifremer in Brest and Sète for supporting my research.
+Finally, this study was carried out and the paper written during my part-time parental leave.
+I dedicate this article to Marian, with whom I have had a wonderful time during this year, growing up together, with him as a toddler and me as a father.